IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

 ## Advanced Configuration

-### Updating bat/sh File for non-Pak Installer Starter Deployment Environments
+### Updating bat/sh File for non-PakInstaller Starter Deployment Environments

-In case you have a starter deployment environment of CP4BA 22.0.2 that was not deployed using Pak Installer, update the two variables `ocLoginServer` and `ocLoginToken` defined at the top of the file with your specific details:
+In case you have a starter deployment environment of CP4BA 22.0.2 that was not deployed using PakInstaller, update the two variables `ocLoginServer` and `ocLoginToken` defined at the top of the bat/sh file with your specific details:

 1. **Login** to the OpenShift Web Console